lhuria94/lhuria94.github.io/_posts/2018-04-09-cool-things-you-can-do-with-sass-part-1.md

 You must be thinking, then what is the difference between Sass and Scss?

-Sass is itself carved into two types of syntaxes/file types: `.sass` & `.sass`.
+Sass is itself carved into two types of syntaxes/file types: `.sass` & `.scss`.

 **Sass** (Older syntax) was not quite accepted by a large audience.
 The reason was mostly because it's indent based instead of braces and it didn’t require semicolons, which increases the probability of human errors while writing.